weiszach/InitativeTracker/README.md

 When you add DMG it will subtract from their HP automatically

+V 0.7 2/28/2019

+Fix when updating units HP it was defaulting to zero regardless of the value entered.

 V 0.6 2/23/2019

 Added a checkbox to indicate if it's a monster or not and a button to roll initiatives for all monsters.